Call Anytime: (252) 247-3107 or (800) 682-2217

 From left: John Brooks, East Carteret High School; Jacob Pavone, West Carteret High School; Samara Rahman, Croatan High School; Cameron King, Havelock High School; and Brandon Hunter, Early College East

 Planning to attend Carteret or Craven Community College in the fall?
 We can help with your tuition.
+The Carteret-Craven Electric Foundation will award scholarships of up to $1,000 each to four local community college students.

 Educators: Do you have an idea for an innovative classroom project?